cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 > In Cocos Creator, we must ensure the animation which will be played is included in the clips of the node's Animation component,

-Add the following code at the begining of the PlayerController class:
+Add the following code at the beginning of the PlayerController class:

 ```ts
 @ccclass("PlayerController")